What is an Alpaca

 - Lamas were used for transport, their dried dung was used as fuel, their skins provided clothing and they were killed for food.

-- Alpacas were bred for fibre and were producing fleeces as good as any found to-day.
+- Alpacas were bred for fibre and were producing fine and silky-soft fleeces as good as, or possibly better than, any found to-day.
 From this clothing was made for the Incan royalty.

 next...